 I used to be sad about it, and then i was angry.
 I may have been very good.
 I might have even made something remarkable, something that had longevity.
-But surviving my childhood just took too much out of me.
-The effort and energy it took to keep my inner reality safe, and to care for all the characters that i’d become so very attached to… I lost the joy.
+But surviving my childhood took too much out of me.
+The effort and energy required to keep my inner reality safe, to care for all the characters i’d become so attached to… I lost the joy.

 If that had happened for me, that dream that so many little girls have, i don’t know if i’d have ever been able to acknowledge and face my past or my mental illness.
-With an imagination like mine, i don’t need a Clarence to show me what life might be like had i made different choices.
-And though i have many regrets, not being famous isn’t one of them.
+With an imagination like mine, i don’t need Clarence Odbody* to show me what life might be like had i made different choices.
+I have many regrets, but not being famous isn’t one of them.

-I spent so many years of my life trying to find acceptance and approval, that i didn’t realise how solitary a person i really am.
+I spent so many years of my life trying to find acceptance and approval that i didn’t realise how solitary a person i really am.
 Maybe people were spoiled for me from the beginning, or maybe i was born this way.
 I suspect, as is the way of nearly all things – it is a combination of the two.
 I love you guys, but i find you bloody exhausting.
-I’m still learning to manage my brain: my thoughts, my feelings (that come from my brain, not my heart), and the fantastic and terrible way my brain works.
+I’m still learning to manage my brain: my thoughts, my feelings; the fantastic and terrible way my brain works.
 I must dial down my hypervigilance to being merely vigilant.
 I sought relationship yet i would go to crazy-sick lengths to avoid rejection.
 That set up a constant push-pull inside, which only amped up my already significant level of ambivalence and ambiguity.